-Shane LaGesse is a freshman and this is his first year in globe.
-He is working as a reporter.
-He joined the Globe because he found an interest in journalism, and had other friends...
+Shane LaGesse is a sophomore and this is his second year in globe.
+He is working as a News Section Editor.
+He joined the Globe because he found an interest in journalism and had...

 A Voice for Choice